differentpla-net/differentpla-net.github.io/_posts/2005-02-13-empeg-file-structures.md

 ## Common Tag Names

 The *1 files can contain any tags you like.
-Bear in mind that when the player builds the <tt>database</tt> file, all of these tags end up in there.
+Bear in mind that when the player builds the `database` file, all of these tags end up in there.
 Because the database file takes up memory, you'd be advised to put in the *1 file only information that's needed.

 <table id="Table2" cellspacing="1" cellpadding="1" border="1">
 <tbody>